Coastal Fleet: History

+According to a decision in 1948, the Coastal Fleet would primarily consist of two squadrons, each with cruisers, destroyers, and large motor torpedo boats, along with a submarine and a mine flotilla.
+Additionally, on the Swedish West Coast, there would be a squadron of surface vessels and a submarine flotilla.

-The command flag of the last Chief of the Coastal Fleet, Frank Rosenius, was lowered on 30 June 1998.
+The command flag of the last Commander-in-Chief of the Coastal Fleet, Vice Admiral Frank Rosenius, was lowered on 30 June 1998.

 Heraldry and traditions

 Colours, standards and guidons

 The colour of the Coastal Fleet was a double swallow-tailed Swedish flag, which was presented in 1976.
 It was later taken over by the Joint Forces Command.

 Coat of arms

 The coat of the arms of the Coastal Fleet 1979–1997.
 Blazon: "Azure, an anchor erect cabled, argent".

 Commanding officers

+The Swedish Navy's ships were prepared for expeditions during the summer months and organized into temporary squadrons under the command of the 'highest commander' (högste befälhavare).
+In 1904, an Inspector of Naval Exercises at Sea (Inspektör för flottans övningar till sjöss) was added, also serving as the highest commander of the coastal squadrons.
+Starting in 1909, the squadrons began to be referred to as coastal fleets.
+From 1919 onwards, the positions of Highest Commander and Inspector of Naval Exercises at Sea were merged (SFS 1918:868), and the position of Highest Commander of the Coastal Fleet (Högste befälhavaren för kustflottan) was established, changed in 1931 to Commander-in-Chief of the Coastal Fleet (Chefen för kustflottan).